Using Generative AI with the Remove Tool in Photoshop

 Should you always use generative AI with the Remove Tool?

-Thanks to the new generative AI feature in the Photoshop beta, the Remove Tool can now do an amazing job of removing larger areas from your photos.
+Thanks to the new generative AI feature in Photoshop 2025, the Remove Tool can now do an amazing job of removing larger areas from your photos.
 In fact, it's as good as Generative Fill because they both use Adobe Firefly to generate new image detail.

-But does that mean you should set the Remove Tool’s Mode option to Always use generative AI?
+But does that mean you should set the Remove Tool’s Mode option to Generative AI on and leave it there?
 My suggestion is no.

 The Remove Tool works great without generative AI for removing smaller areas.
 Generative AI is really only needed for larger or more complex areas.
 And because generative AI takes longer, you’re really just slowing yourself down when using it for no reason.

 Instead, set the Mode to Auto.
 Photoshop usually knows when to use generative AI and when you can do without it.
-You can always switch to Always or Never manually when Photoshop gets it wrong, but Auto mode works great in most cases.
+You can always switch on or off manually when Photoshop gets it wrong, but Auto mode works great in most cases.

 Related tutorials: